 Upon drinking alcohol, it almost immediately begins to be absorbed into the bloodstream.
 Once entering the bloodstream, the continuous pumping of the hearts sends the alcohol-containing blood throughout the body.
-In fact, it goes through the heart itself.
+It goes through the heart itself.
 When significant amounts are consumed, alcohol does affect the heart and the cardiovascular system in drastic ways.
 Exploring how the cardiovascular system works provides a greater understanding of how and why alcohol affects the heart.

 Alcohol & The Cardiovascular System

 As mentioned above, blood vessels and arteries carry blood through the entire body.
-The movement of blood is critical as blood cells act as a delivery system, carrying nutrients, oxygen, and other components to every part of the body.
+Blood movement is critical as blood cells act as a delivery system, carrying nutrients, oxygen, and other components to every part of the body.
 Alcohol is absorbed into the bloodstream via the stomach and small intestines, becoming one of the components delivered by blood cells.
 The heart is the pump that powers the flow of blood through the body.

 Introducing alcohol to the blood system has the following effects on the heart: